How The Opioid Epidemic Affects The Jewish Community

 Addiction isn’t just a physical health problem.
 It can affect your actions, your emotions, and how you interact with people in your daily life, including family and friends.

-Opioid abuse can strain your most treasured relationships, it can make it harder to hold a job, attend school, and to derive happiness from activities you typically enjoy.
+Opioid use disorder can strain your most treasured relationships; it can make it harder to hold a job, attend school, and derive happiness from activities you typically enjoy.

 Combating Addiction Within The Jewish Community